 Connecting with the dispersed workforce: Do your remote workers feel as cared for as office-based staff?
 Make sure they do.
 When employees see you care for their wellbeing as well as their productivity levels, they give more back to the company.

 It’s all too easy to assume that company-wide email has done the job.
 But just because that directive from the CEO made it into every inbox, it doesn’t mean the message has been received and understood.
 A report by Workfront revealed that the average worker’s inbox contains 199 unread emails.
 And even if your email is opened, there is no guarantee it has been fully absorbed and acted on.

 How to solve this dilemma?
 When you allow employees to choose their own communication channels, you’ll find barriers begin to disappear.
 One of the secrets to effective internal communication is giving employees the luxury of choice.
 By allowing them to use their favourite means of communication, whichever hardware or software platform they prefer, you can be sure you’re engaging with them.
 An internal communications app has the flexibility to work over a range of platforms.
 You’ll have the reach to connect with everyone, from office-based staff to remote workers and those on the move.

-The bottom line: Effective, targeted internal communications will help to reinforce a positive company culture with highly engaged employees.
+Connecting with the dispersed workforce: A survey by Forbes revealed that 20% of remote employees lack a sense of belonging.
+Effective, targeted internal communications will help to reinforce a positive company culture with highly engaged employees.